saucepoint/sylphrena/README.md

 # sylphrena
-Pseudonymous, trustless transfers of Ether tokens with low-traceability by using `create2` &amp; `selfdestruct`
+Pseudonymous transfers of Ether tokens with low-traceability by using `create2` &amp; `selfdestruct`

-Named after the spren of the Stormlight Archive series.
-Functions intentionally (but poorly) lore-driven to encourage stronger understanding of smart contract behavior.
+Named after the spren from the Stormlight Archive series.
+Functions are intentionally (but poorly) lore-driven to encourage stronger understanding of smart contract behavior.

 ---